agersant/crystal/docs/api/window/set_scaling_mode.md

 # crystal.window.set_scaling_mode

-Sets how the game should draw at resolutions larger than its native size.
+Sets how the game draws at resolutions larger than its native size.

+The default scaling mode is `"crop_or_squish"`.

 ## Usage